Pennsylvania Route 641: Cumberland County

-After crossing Laughlin Run, the route enters Hopewell Township in Cumberland County and continues through agricultural areas with a few homes.
+After crossing Laughlin Run, this route enters Hopewell Township in Cumberland County and continues through agricultural areas with a few homes.
 PA 641 enters the borough of Newburg and becomes West Main Street, passing homes and forming a one-block concurrency with PA 696.
 The road crosses High Street and becomes East Main Street, running past more residences before leaving Newburg for Hopewell Township again.
 Here, the route becomes Newville Road and runs east-northeast through farmland with scattered homes.

 PA 641 heads east into a mix of fields and woods and crosses Conodoguinet Creek, curving northeast and heading into North Newton Township.
 The road becomes Greenspring Road and runs east through a mix of farms, woods, and homes.
 The route reaches the community of Green Spring and turns northeast, running through more rural areas with some development.

 PA 641 becomes the border between North Newton Township to the north and the borough of Newville to the south before it fully enters Newville and becomes Main Street, passing homes.
 In the center of Newville, the route crosses PA 233 and continues through more of the borough.
 The road crosses Big Spring Creek and leaves Newville for West Pennsboro Township, where the name becomes Carlisle Road and it passes residences and a few businesses.

 PA 641 continues northeast through farmland with some woods and homes, passing through Bears Crossroads and West Hill, where the name changes to Newville Road.
 At this point, the route runs a short distance to the south of the Pennsylvania Turnpike (I-76) and runs through a mix of farmland and residences before it heads through the community of Plainfield, where it becomes Main Street and passes homes and a few businesses.
 From here, the road becomes Newville Road again and heads through agricultural areas with some development, passing to the north of the community of Elliottson.

 PA 641 enters North Middleton Township and passes between warehouses to the north and homes and fields to the south as it comes to an intersection with the northern terminus of PA 465.
 The road continues through a mix of residential and commercial development as it crosses into the borough of Carlisle.
 Here, PA 641 turns south onto North Orange Street and passes under Norfolk Southern's Shippensburg Secondary railroad line before it comes to an intersection with US 11.

 At this point, PA 641 turns east for a concurrency with US 11 on West High Street, passing between the railroad tracks to the north and businesses to the south.
 The railroad tracks head further to the north and the road continues east through the campus of Dickinson College, passing to the north of a few homes and businesses.
 US 11/PA 641 runs through more of the college campus and comes to an intersection with PA 74, at which point that route joins US 11/PA 641 on West High Street.
-The three routes head into the commercial downtown of Carlisle, where it comes to an intersection with PA 34 at Hanover Street at the center of town.
+The three routes head into the commercial downtown of Carlisle, where it comes to an intersection with PA 34 at Hanover Street at the center of town adjacent to the Cumberland County Courthouse.

 Here, US 11 turns north to follow PA 34 while PA 74/PA 641 continue east on East High Street, heading through more of the downtown.
 Past the downtown area, the road runs past homes before passing businesses as a three-lane road with a center left-turn lane.
 PA 74 splits from PA 641 by heading southeast on York Road, providing access to southbound I-81.
 PA 641 continues east along East High Street and passes north of The Point at Carlisle Plaza shopping mall, leaving Carlisle and becoming the border between North Middleton Township to the north and South Middleton Township to the south and heading into residential areas on two-lane West Trindle Road.

 The route becomes the border between Middlesex Township to the north and South Middleton Township to the south and widens into a four-lane divided highway and reaches a partial interchange with I-81, providing access to the northbound lanes and from the southbound lanes of I-81.